top of page

 We have alerted the Army Corps of Engineers, FDEP regulatory and scientific branches, environmental scientists from area parks, preserves, and estuaries, and our Gulf County Board of County Commissioners that the data we have can not be utilized to accurately predict levels of toxins in the dredging spoils or in the exposed marine sediments post dredging.
 All of the scientists agree that our recommendation is the only way to obtain the data needed to be assured we will not expose St. Joe Bay to the paper mill toxins that are currently safely buried.

 Our group has obtained a quote of approximately $64,000 to retest the sediments correctly.
-The BOCC has told us they can not write this $64,000 into their $126,000,000 (Yes, that is 126 MILLION) grant application for the floating dry dock because they followed FDEP requirements when testing.
+The BOCC has told us they can not write this $64,000 into their $126,000,000 grant application for the floating dry dock because they followed FDEP requirements when testing.

 We are concerned that ignoring inaccurate data for the relatively small dry dock dredging would set a precedent with FDEP for allowing the much larger channel dredging to proceed, which has even less reliable data.